 Also read: 6 tips for businesses: How to get a VAT refund in Norway

-These are some of the questions we regularly face from foreign enterprises.
-Seeking assistance about VAT regulations in Norway can save both time and money for business and can help avoiding unpleasant discussions with the tax authorities.
+These are some of the questions we regularly receive from foreign enterprises.
+Seeking assistance with VAT regulations in Norway can save you time and money and avoid unpleasant discussions with the tax authorities.

 We regularly assist foreign businesses with VAT and other compliance issues.
 Please get in touch if you are wondering if your business should VAT register or can apply for a VAT refund, or if you have other questions regarding Norwegian VAT.